All Episodes

 Katie, I need to watch Groundhog Day, the movie, because that's exactly where we are.

-Every single day, Mike Johnson holds a news conference and blames Democrats for the shutdown because they did block this clean funding bill and says he's not gonna negotiate with them on anything until the government opens up.
+Every single day, Mike Johnson holds a news conference and blames Democrats for the shutdown because they did block this clean funding bill and says he's not going to negotiate with them on anything until the government opens up.

-And then uh, you know, he has a conference call with House Republicans who all back him up on a strategy to keep the House out of session.
+And then, you know, he has a conference call with House Republicans who all back him up on his strategy to keep the House out of session.

-And then Senate Democrats blocked the bill again in the Senate, which is gonna happen again tonight.
+And then Senate Democrats block the bill again in the Senate, which is going to happen again tonight.

 Republicans block the Senate bill and the government remains closed for yet another day.

-I mean, uh, just let's pull back the camera for a second.
+I mean, just let's pull back the camera for a second.

 steve bannon

-Okay, uh Jake Sherman's right there, and he goes on and on and on.
+Okay, Jake Sherman's right there, and he goes on and on and on.

-But uh Chip Roy, you if they make payroll today for the military, and my understanding is they feel they can make payroll on the 30th.
+But Chip Roy, if they make payroll today for the military, and my understanding is they feel they can make payroll on the 30th.

-I mean, it's America the polling is the polling is Mark Mitchell's got right track, wrong track, it's a 10-point pickup and right track.
+I mean, it's America, the polling is, the polling is Mark Mitchell's got right track, wrong track, and some 10-point pickup and right track.

 The Schumer shutdown is a catastrophic failure for the Democrats, sir.